Tautulli (previously PlexPy) [HTPC-Tautulli]

 ~/git

-This way, I don’t have to hunt all over my system for where my repo’s are and it makes it easier to keep them updated.
-Then, I symlink the library to wherever either the developer wants/requires it or where is easiest.
+This way, I don’t have to hunt all over my system for where my repos are located and it makes it easier to keep them updated.
+Then, I symlink the library to wherever the developer wants or requires it or where its easiest to run.

 So, of course, you can amend the ending to the below code to wherever you want the repo to sit inside your system.